maalbanese/SpectFbCalc/README_prova.md

 #### File Paths
 Paths should be specified appropriately based on how datasets are organized:
 - Use * for standard wildcards.
-- Use */ * if data is organized into subdirectories.
+- Use **/* if data is organized into subdirectories.
 #### Special File Path Cases
-- pl paths: Used when pressure level variables are stored in separate files.
+- pl paths: Used when pressure level variables are stored in separate files because for the calculation of some feedback, it is necessary to loada atmospheric temperature dataset with pressure levels ('plev') as a coordinate.
 - experiment_dataset2: Defined when additional datasets are required for comparison.
 #### Climatology Settings
+- use_climatology = True: to compute the monthly averaged climatology to calculate the anomaly.
+- use_climatology = False: to coompute the 21-years running mean climatology to calculate the anomaly.
+#### Output dimension
 - use_ds_climatology = True: The anomaly is computed as a single averaged value over the time dimension.
 - use_ds_climatology = False: The anomaly is computed for each available year in the dataset.